EltonAugusto/ai-powered-release-notes-generator/README.md

 - Fetches completed issues from a specified JIRA project.
 - Organizes issues by epic and assignee for improved clarity.
 - Generates a detailed update message, customizable for different projects.
-- Supports sending the generated message to a specified Internal Notifier endpoint, facilitating integration with Slack.
+- Supports sending the generated message to a specified an endpoint, facilitating integration with Slack.

 ## Prerequisites